 Nothing kills a good story like bad dialogue.
-If it is predictable, stilted, boring, or trite, or any of the other ills that can befall the dialogue, script readers won’t get past the first few pages before deciding to advise a “pass.”
+If it is predictable, stilted, boring, or trite, or any of the other ills that can befall the dialogue, script readers won’t get past the first few pages before deciding to advise the producer to “pass.”

 Writing great dialogue is a challenge, but if you have this talent, it can set your script apart as much as an individual great character or the plot itself.